openedx/edx-proctoring/docs/backends.rst

 The keys in the config object should be machine readable.
 The values are human readable.
 PS should respect the HTTP request ``Accept-Language`` header and translate all human readable configuration options into the requested language, if possible.

-If a download_url is included in the response, OpenEdx will redirect learners to the the address before the proctoring session starts.
+If a download_url is included in the response, Open edX will redirect learners to the the address before the proctoring session starts.
 The address will include ``attempt={attempt_id}`` in the query string.

 Exam endpoint
 ^^^^^^^^^^^^^